x-vin/covidcures/docs/src/naturopathic.md

 6:30 AM: **Kadha or Kashaaya (Ayurvedic bitter concoction): Boil 0.5 - 1 teaspoonful of [turmeric][44] and 2 pinches of black pepper in a glass of water for 5 minutes.
 Cover and let the decoction cool.
 Add jaggery and 1/2 teaspoonful of [ghee][45] or oil, and sip it.**

 **Note on Turmeric tea**: Turmeric contains about 3-6 % Curcumin. **1 metric teaspoon of turmeric [weighs about 3.2 g][46], and therefore contains at least about 100 mg of Curcumin.** Various researchers have found [turmeric derivatives useful in the management of influenza virus infections, and doses of 6-7 g of turmeric daily are found to be well tolerated][47].
-In fact, 500 mg of Curcumin (purified extract, containing about 95 % of Curcuminoids) twice a day is recommended by at least 3 highly effective allopathic protocols (namely, The Zelenko protocol, FLCCC's I-MASK+ and the Ivermectin+Doxycycline+Cyproheptadine protocol of Aguirre-Chang, Gustavo et al.).
+In fact, 500 mg of Curcumin (purified extract, containing about 95 % of Curcuminoids) twice a day is recommended by at least 3 highly effective allopathic protocols (namely, [The Zelenko protocol][a], FLCCC's I-MASK+ and the Ivermectin+Doxycycline+Cyproheptadine protocol of Aguirre-Chang, Gustavo et al.).
 This protocol prescribes 1-2 teaspoonsful of turmeric, which would contain about 100-200 mg of Curcumin.

 [Turmeric and Curcumin are not well absorbed on their own and it is generally best to take turmeric / Curcumin with food containing some fat in order to increase absorption.][48]
 It is best to combine turmeric / Curcumin with Black pepper, which contains the compound Piperine that has been shown to increase Curcumin absorption by 2,000%. **Thus, this decoction, containing both pepper and ghee is designed to maximize absorption of the Curcumin.**